oscarwumit/RMG-Py/documentation/source/users/rmg/installation/linuxSubsystem.rst

     bash Anaconda2-2018.12-Linux-x86_64.sh

 Install the anaconda2 folder inside your home directory (it should be the default location when it asks for a location to install). **When prompted to append Anaconda to your PATH, select or type Yes**.
-You do NOT need to install Microsoft VSCode.
+When prompted, do NOT install Microsoft VSCode.
+If you are interested in this lightweight IDE then you will want to install this into Windows 10 instead of inside the linux subsystem.

 4. Execute the following commands to make sure that all of the required packages in Ubuntu are also installed: ::